DannyBoyNg/JwtTokenService/README.md

 List<Claim> allClaimsFromToken = jwtTokenService.GetAllClaims(claimsPrincipal);
 List<Claim> userDefinedClaimsFromToken = jwtTokenService.GetUserDefinedClaims(claimsPrincipal);

-//Get data from expired token
+//Get data from expired token.
+This will check if signature is valid on the token.
-ClaimsPrincipal claimsPrincipalExpired = jwtTokenService.GetPrincipalFromExpiredAccessToken(accessToken); //Will throw exception if token is invalid string userNameFromExpiredToken = jwtTokenService.GetUserName(claimsPrincipalExpired);
+ClaimsPrincipal claimsPrincipalExpired = jwtTokenService.GetClaimsFromExpiredAccessToken(accessToken); //Will throw exception if token is invalid string userNameFromExpiredToken = jwtTokenService.GetUserName(claimsPrincipalExpired);

-//Generate Refresh token
-string refreshToken = jwtTokenService.GenerateRefreshToken();
+//Generate Refresh token.
+A refresh token is just a random string, you could generate this yourself also. string refreshToken = jwtTokenService.GenerateRefreshToken();

 //These methods will throw an exception if no refreshToken repository is provided jwtTokenService.StoreRefreshToken(userId, refreshToken);
 jwtTokenService.ValidateRefreshToken(userId, refreshToken); //Will throw an exception if refresh token is not valid

-//Generate new Access token with an old Access token var newAccessToken = jwtTokenService.GenerateAccessTokenFromOldAccessToken(accessToken);
+//Generate new Access token with an old Access token.
+It copies all the claims to the new token. var newAccessToken = jwtTokenService.GenerateAccessTokenFromOldAccessToken(accessToken);
 ```